ritza-co/kaboom/doc/18-concert.md

 onKeyDown("right", () => player.move(PLAYER_SPEED, 0))
 ```

-`PLAYER_SPEED` is a variable we declared at the beginning of the tutorial which emphasizes how fast the "player" sprite can move along the horizontal axis on a platform.
+We declared the variable `PLAYER_SPEED` at the beginning of the tutorial, and it specifies how fast the "player" sprite can move along the horizontal axis on a platform.

-## Add Party Members
+## Add party members

-In this section, we'll learn how to spawn game objects by making use of the timer functions.
+Let's learn how to spawn game objects by making use of the timer functions.

 Add the following code below the `onKeyPress` functions: